Are You Exercising Too Much?

 Personally, I have struggled with over exercising just as I have struggled in the past with disordered eating.

 For years I did Jazzercise for my exercise, particularly in college and the first year or two living in Florida.
 I loved it, but I got bored doing the same thing all the time.
 And it wasn't very challenging, which was something I was craving.
 When we moved from Tampa to Clearwater, I decided to join a hot yoga studio instead of a Jazzercise studio.
 And I loved it.
 I was inspired by the instructors and there seemingly-limitedless energy.
-I thought, finally, I could have a yoga/dancer/whatever body.
+I thought, finally, I could have a yoga/dancer/whatever body (ahhhh, young Victoria, you still have so far to go).
 I did very intense cardio sessions in 100 degree heat, at least 5-6 times a week.
 And then I discovered weight lifting, and loved it too.
 I kept doing the cardio in a hot yoga studio and started lifting weights three times a week.
 I was doing a lot of the items listed above, prescribing myself an exercise routine, forcing myself to exercise even when my body was asking for rest, and even doing two-a-days.
-I look back at that time and I am so thankful I discovered yoga and weight lifting, as I've never enjoyed two forms of exercise more than those two and are still my preferred forms of exercise to this day.
-But I also look back now and realize how badly I was overdoing it.

 One day when I was visiting my sister, she questioned me about my new workout routines.
 My pride in being able to handle high intensity workouts.
 My obsession with working out everyday and sometimes twice in one day.
 We both knew immediately I was over doing it when I got really defensive about it.
 And then I got really real with myself.